xiaoxiaowesley/PhotoPreview/README.md

 ## Usage

-### Example Usage in `ViewController`

-There are two main ways to use `PhotoPreviewViewController`: through a native UIImageView or a WebView.
+There are two main ways to use `PhotoPreviewViewController`: through a native UIImageView or a Cross Platform Usage (In WebView).

 #### 1. Using UIImageView